paritytech/polkassembly/auth-server/README.md

 REACT_APP_AUTH_URL="http://localhost:8010"
 REACT_APP_SERVER_URL="http://localhost:8080/v1/graphql"
 PORT=8010
+BOT_PROPOSAL_USER_ID=1234
 ```

+A special user identified by its id is our proposal bot.
+We should grant it with the `bot_proposal` role when it signs-in.

 ##### User Schema

 The following `users` table is assumed to be present in your schema.
 The table can have additional fields too.